 - You have completed the Inver Hills assessments in the past two years, and you are registering for the appropriate English and math courses based upon these assessments.

 - You have completed the prerequisites at Inver Hills for the English and math courses in which you plan to enroll and you received grades of "C" or higher in the prerequisites.
 You took the math prerequisite in the past two years.

 - You completed an Accuplacer assessment i at another college in the past two years and your assessment results are on file at Inver Hills.
 Scores from approved assessment inventories should be mailed to the address below for evaluation..

 - You have completed approved prerequisites at another college for the English and math courses in which you plan to enroll, and you received grades of "C" or higher in the prerequisites.
 An official copy of your transcript with the prerequisites must be on file at Inver Hills, and the courses must be approved by the college in order for them to satisfy prerequisite requirements.
 In addition, math prerequisites must have been completed in the last two years.

 Where do I take the assessments?

-Assessments are given in the Learning Center (second floor, Library building) and take approximately two hours to complete.
+Assessments are given in College Center 290 (next to the Welcome Center) and take approximately two hours to complete.
 You must have a government-issued picture I.D. with you when you come to take assessments.

 When can I take the assessments?